I've filed my appeal application, now what?

 You must appear personally at the hearing unless you have legally authorized an agent to appear on your behalf.
-Any person, other than an attorney, who is acting as your agent must file written authority signed by you with the Clerk of the Board prior to the hearing.
+Any person, other than an attorney, who is acting as your agent must file written authority signed by you with the Clerk of the Board.
 The only exceptions to this requirement are that spouses may appear for each other and sons and daughters for parents or vice versa.
 Any other family member must provide a written authorization.

 What are Findings of Facts?

-Findings of Fact are a written summary showing the basis for the Appeals Board's decision.
+Findings of Facts are a written summary showing the basis for the Appeals Board's decision.
 They are available only for Appeals Board hearings (not hearings with a Hearing Officer) at a cost (click here to view the fee schedule ).
-A request for findings must be in writing, must be prepaid, and must be requested prior to the commencement of your hearing.
-Findings of fact are necessary to challenge the Board's decision in Superior Court.
+A request for findings must be in writing, must be prepaid, and must be requested prior to the commencement of the hearing.
+Findings of Facts are necessary to challenge the Board's decision in Superior Court.

 What if I no longer want to pursue my appeal?

 If you are no longer interested in appealing your assessment you may withdraw your appeal at no charge.
-Just send a letter stating your intent to withdraw and reference your application and parcel numbers.
+Just send a letter stating your intent to withdraw and reference your application and parcel or Assessment numbers.

 What if I can't make my hearing date and want to reschedule?

 If you need to reschedule your hearing, you may do so by signing a Waiver Agreement form.
 You will receive a Waiver Agreement with your hearing notice.
-You must fill the form out and mail/fax it back to the Clerk at least ten (10) days before your hearing or your request to reschedule will be denied.
+You must complete and mail/fax it back to the Clerk at least ten (10) days before your hearing or your request to reschedule will be denied.

-You can reschedule your hearing only one time by signing a waiver.
-If you have already rescheduled once and can't attend the hearing on your newly scheduled date, you must have someone appear at the scheduled hearing to request a second reschedule.
+You can reschedule your hearing only one time.
+If you have already rescheduled once and can not attend the hearing on your newly scheduled date, you must have someone appear at the scheduled hearing to request a second reschedule.

 I've attended my hearing and my appeal has been heard.
 When will the Board announce its decision?